MasonTran/demo-app/README.md

 ### Build and Run the application

 **Step 1**: mvn clean install

-Right Click on the "DemoApplication" and run it
+Right-Click on the "DemoApplication" and run it